lucaels/websites_els/content/home/about.md

 # Biography

-Luca Elisei is a *Ph.D. in Business Economics* at the Perugia University.
-His research interests include Management Control and Accounting Systems, Business Intelligence and Analytics, Efficiency Measurement (DEA and Stocastich Frontier Analysis).
+Luca Elisei is a *Ph.D. in Econometrics* at the Perugia University.
+His research interests include Business Intelligence and Analytics, Machine learning & Data Mining, Efficiency Measurement (DEA and Stocastich Frontier Analysis).